Travel agencies and magazines keep bragging Porto for its nightlife but the city is a great destination for families with kids, too.

 Foz is the neighbourhood where the douro river joins the Atlantic Ocean, and it’s the ideal place to ride a baby stroller.
 If your kids are a bit older you can rent bikes and go for a ride in Foz, it’s perfectly safe.

 To go for a walk or for a bike ride at Foz, the best area is between Jardim do Passeio Alegre and Castelo do Queijo.

-How to get there: Take the bus 500 – check the itinerary here.
-If you are not carrying a baby stroller, my suggestion is to take the tram line 1 all the way from Ribeira.
+How to get there: take the bus 500.
+If you are not carrying a baby stroller, my suggestion is to take the tram 1 all the way from Ribeira.
 It’ll leave you right at Passeio Alegre, and it’s one of the funniest activities in Porto for families with kids!
-Find all the information on my guide to the tram lines in Porto.

 One of the cheapest activities in Porto for families with kids is to go to the mini golf.
 The ticket is fairly inexpensive, and the location is great – at Passeio Alegre, a beautiful garden in Foz.
 It’s definitely a must do with kids in Porto!